runvnc/actbluecounter/README.md

 Needs Postgres.
 See pginit.sql

-For help with this, email runvnc@gmail.com
+For help with setting this up, email runvnc@gmail.com.
+I can also transfer a snapshot directly to another Digital Ocean user so no setup is necessary (if its for the Yang campaign).